 Families continue to identify out-of-home respite as one of their greatest needs to continue to provide supports in the family home.
-For families raising children with complex behavioral support needs, it is important to have out-of-home respite available to meet the needs of the child while providing therapeutic supports to both the child and the family.
+For families raising children with complex behavioral support needs, it is important to have out-of-home respite available to meet the needs of the child while providing therapeutic supports rooted in positive behavior support.

 As part of the 2015 legislative session, the Washington State Legislature passed Engrossed Substitute Senate Bill 6052, appropriating funds for the establishment of eight enhanced respite beds for children.
 These services are intended to provide families and caregivers with a break in caregiving, the opportunity for behavioral stabilization of the child, and the ability to collaborate with the state to develop a person-centered service plan that allows the child to remain in his or her family home.
+DDA's mission is to provide services to individuals in the community and is prioritizing increasing statewide respite options for families who are in need of a break in caregiving.

-Engrossed Substitute Senate Bill 6052 requires the DDA to develop a respite utilization report by January 2, 2016, and each year thereafter.
+Engrossed Substitute Senate Bill 6052 requires the DDA to develop a respite utilization report annually and continues in current statute.
 The report must include:

-- 1) The number of children who have used enhanced respite services in the fiscal year; and - 2) The location and number of days per month that each respite bed was occupied.
+The number of children who have used enhanced respite services in the fiscal year; and The location and number of days per month that each respite bed was occupied.